Overview dashboard

 Total transactions chart

-The Total Transactions chart displays the total number of purchase events that occurred within the chosen filters.
+The Total transactions chart displays the total number of purchase events that occurred within the chosen filters.

 Each purchase event can contain more than one product, and therefore can be associated with more than one type of attribution.
 The bar graph highlights the transactions attributed to Coveo-powered searches, product listings, and recommendations.